Is Flipping Houses a Way to Make a Profit

 Don’t think that beginners are the only ones who lose money

 While you can generally expect to do better after you’ve flipped a few houses and gained experience, don’t expect every project to result in a profit.
-Even professional house flippers who flip dozens of homes each year can face a loss on a home or two.
+Even professional house-flipping investors who flip dozens of homes each year can face a loss on a home or two.
 This is usually due to those unexpected repairs mentioned earlier.
 Or it could be due to a misjudgment of the property value or the area the property is in.

 The most important thing to remember is that every house is different — no two flips will ever be the same.
 Whether you face hardship on your first flip or your 10th flip, don’t be dissuaded.
 Take your time to research the market, learn from your mistakes, and understand the different methods for acquiring funding.
 Try to work with an experienced team of real estate agents and contractors when first starting in the business, and you’ll usually be in a much better position to make a profit.